 As well as the flourishing high street, Whitchurch boasts a Community Hospital, good infants, junior and high schools, a Civic Centre with Community Hub, a swimming pool, large parklands and much more.

 It’s a town that embraces its community and is the perfect location for couples and families.

 Whether enjoying a walk with the family along one of town’s trails, or having a great night out after some retail therapy, The Orchards is the ideal place to buy your new Hollins Home.

-Further afield – from Romans
+Further afield – from Romans to Riders

 With Chester and Shrewsbury only 20 miles away and Wrexham only 15 miles Whitchurch is ideally situated for commuters.
 Chester is world famous for its Roman walls and amphitheatre and it’s Tudor-style ‘Rows’ shopping district while Wrexham is the largest town in the north of Wales situated between the stunning Welsh mountains and the lower Dee Valley.

 Whitchurch railway station is on the former London and North Western (later part of the LMS) line from Crewe down the English side of the Welsh border and you can be in the metropolitan hot spots of Manchester and Liverpool in just over an hour or in London in just over two hours.
 The town has its own arm of the Llangollen Canal and is even on the Lands End to John O’Groats cycle route.